pythonanywhere/help_pages/articles/BugBounty.md

 * We pay USD 50-100 for bug reports with low severity or need a very complicated and unlikely sequence of events to be exploited.
 We pay USD 100-500 for bugs that are more directly exploitable.
+We only pay out bug bounties to the first report (not subsequent reports of the same bug).

 ## Bug classes we're very interested in